FRANCIS HOWELL NORTH HIGH STUDENT MEDIA EDITORIAL POLICY

 - Current copies of the North Star will also be displayed in the library, main office, guidance office, and in the Media lab room.

 - All efforts will be made to distribute the North Star by first hour on the predetermined publication dates unless complication arises.

-- Exchange publications are received and displayed in journalism laboratory.
+- Exchange publications are received and displayed in the journalism laboratory.

 - Exchange publications are mailed to other media rooms across the U.S.

-- The school yearbook will come out during registration for the following school year, unless specified otherwise by the Adviser and Editorial Board.
+- The school yearbook will be distributed during registration for the following school year, unless specified otherwise by the Adviser and Editorial Board.

-- The school yearbook will be sold for $55 from registration until February 1.
-Price will then increase to $65 after that date.
+- The school yearbook will be sold for $55 from registration until senior ads are due.
+At that point, the price will increase to $60.
+Finally, on February 12, the price will then increase to $65.
 Extra copies of the book will be sold for $75 at registration on a first-come, first-served basis.

 The following provisions apply only to portraits in which there is one person